 9.1 There are no significant governance issues to report.
-Minor issues have been highlighted and these have been documented within an action plan that will be monitored by Management Team and reported to the Audit Committee in November of each year.
+Minor issues have been identified, which will be documented in an action plan that will be monitored by Management Team and reported to the Audit Committee in November each year.